-Emergency Exit Procedures: Should we experience an emergency that requires us to vacate the building, you should exit the room and move toward the nearest exits, which are located immediately across the hall, at the right end of the hall or at the left end of the hall.
+Emergency exit procedures: Should we experience an emergency that requires us to vacate the building, you should exit the room and move toward the nearest exits, which are located immediately to the right and to the left as you exit the lecture hall.
 When exiting the building during an emergency, never take an elevator...use the stairwells.
-I will assist you in selecting the safest route for evacuation and will arrange to assist handicapped individuals.
+I will assist you in selecting the safest route for evacuation and will arrange to assist non-ambulatory individuals.